How to burn fat effectively

 To get your cardio ball rolling, aim for:

-• high, like challenging interval sprints, where you can’t say more than 3-5 words in a row while doing them
+- high, like challenging interval sprints, where you can’t say more than three to five words in a row while doing them

 The fastest way to burn fat?
-Have more muscle in your body.
+Have more muscle on your body.

 Because muscle takes more energy to maintain than fat does, having more muscle increases your metabolic rate.[5]

-That means you burn more calories at rest, and it’s this that makes strength training an epic fat burning workout.[6]
+That means you burn more calories at rest, which is precisely why strength training is such an epic fat-burning workout.[6]

-Even better, thanks to excess post-exercise oxygen consumption (EPOC), your body continues burning calories at a higher rate than normal for a while after you’re done working out.
+Even better, thanks to excess post-exercise oxygen consumption (EPOC), your body continues burning calories at a higher rate than normal for some time after you’re done working out.

 To harness the power of strength training, shoot for:

-• a variety of movements for the whole body through the week
+- a variety of movements for the whole body throughout the week

 To keep yourself firing on all cylinders and working your fat-blasting abilities, embrace active recovery-style activities, like easy walking and stretching, and take at least one day off training to rest — and rest hard — every week.